jayhjman/Web-Design-Challenge/README.md

 ## Execution

-- Click on this <a href="https://jayhjman.github.io/Web-Design-Challenge/" target="_blank">link</a> to see the web pages.
+- Click on this [link](https://jayhjman.github.io/Web-Design-Challenge/) to see the web pages.

 ## Author